TopQuadrant/shacl/process.md

 1. A PGP key for signing the release.
 This needs to be registered on one of the public servers e.g. [http://pgpkeys.mit.edu/](http://pgpkeys.mit.edu/).
-1. Write access to the GitHub repo - the release process updates the versions and creates a tag.
+2. Write access to the GitHub repo - the release process updates the versions and creates a tag.
-1. Write access to the Sonatype OpenSource Hosting Nexus server for `org.topbraid`.
+3. Write access to the Sonatype OpenSource Hosting Nexus server for `org.topbraid`.

-Put your user name and password for accessing the Sonatype open source repository in your personal `settings.xml` (e.g. `$HOME/.m2/settings.xml`).
+Put your username and password for accessing the Sonatype open source repository in your personal `settings.xml` (e.g. `$HOME/.m2/settings.xml`).

 ```